TrevTheDev/asyncChain/README.md

 ## Serial Usage

-By default async elements start processing as soon as they are added and as they may require the result from their predecessor before being finalised this is provided by [`awaitPreviousResult`](#elementhandlercb-element-awaitpreviousresult-index) - however if elements are processed in series then this can be done away with and a simplified [`elementHandlerCb`](#elementhandlercb-element-elementdone-previousresult-index) can be used.
+By default, async elements are passed to the `elementHandlerCb` as they are added.
+Elements may require the result from their predecessor before being finalised this is provided by [`awaitPreviousResult`](#elementhandlercb-element-awaitpreviousresult-index) - however if elements are processed in series then this can be done away with and a simplified [`elementHandlerCb`](#elementhandlercb-element-elementdone-previousresult-index) can be used.
 This approach